benjaminbolgakov/cardguesser/README.md

 # Cardguesser

-Cardguesser game that calculates which card you choose at the beginning
+Cardguesser game that calculates which card you choose at the beginning.
+Inspired by the card-trick that my girlfriend showed me.

 Building the project: